The Advice Service is here for you today call us on 02392843478

 Stage 2 - Formal Appeal:

-To submit a Stage 2 appeal, you must complete and submit this Appeal form to the DSAA for consideration.
+To submit a Stage 2 appeal, you must complete and submit this Appeal form to the Student Casework Team for consideration.

-• Your appeal may be referred to another University department for consideration under a different process.
-You will be contacted to explain this decision and have a chance to discuss this.
+Your appeal may be referred to another University process.
+You will be informed if this happens.

 Stage 3 - Review:

-If you are unhappy with a decision made, you have a further 10 working days to request a review from the Academic Registrar.
+If you are unhappy with a decision made, you have a further 10 working days to request a review.

-• The fact that you do not believe the appeal procedure was followed correctly
+• The appeal procedure was not followed correctly.

-• The fact that the investigation was not completed within the correct time period
+• The investigation was not completed on time.

-You will receive an outcome within 15 working days from the Academic Registrar.
+You will receive an outcome within 15 working days from the Student Casework Team.
 Your appeal will either be accepted and next steps will be stated, or the review will be rejected and a Completion of Procedures letter will be issued.

 If you are not happy with the final outcome, you can choose to contact The Office of Independent Adjudicators, and they will investigate whether the process has been followed correctly.